kellyjonbrazil/jello/README.md

 > If you can help with getting `jello` packaged on Fedora, let me know!

-See the [Jello Packaging](https://kellyjonbrazil.github.io/jello-packaging/) site for MSI packages and binaries.
+See [Releases](https://github.com/kellyjonbrazil/jello/releases) on Github for MSI packages and binaries.

 ### Usage
 ```